 First, you’ll need a way to divide the MOLA digital map into rectangular regions and extract statistics on elevation and surface roughness.
 This means you’ll be working with pixels, so you’ll need imaging tools.
 And since NASA is always containing costs, you’ll want to use free, open source libraries, like OpenCV, the Python Imaging Library (PIL), tkinter, and NumPy.
 For an overview and installation instructions, see page XX in Chapter 1 for OpenCV and NumPy, and page XX in Chapter 3 for PIL.
 The tkinter module comes pre-installed with Python.

 For honoring elevation constraints, you can simply calculate the average elevation for each region.
 For measuring how smooth a surface is at a given scale, you have a lot of choices, some of them quite sophisticated.
-Besides looking at elevation data, you can look for differential shadowing in stereo images; the amount of scattering in radar, laser, and microwave reflections; thermal variations in infrared images; and so on.
+Besides basing smoothness on elevation data, you can look for differential shadowing in stereo images; the amount of scattering in radar, laser, and microwave reflections; thermal variations in infrared images; and so on.
 Many roughness estimates involve tedious analyses along transects: lines drawn on the planet’s surface along which variations in height are measured and scrutinized.
 Since you’re not really a summer intern with three months to burn, you’re going to keep things simple and use two common measurements that you’ll apply to each rectangular region: standard deviation and peak-to-valley.

 Standard deviation, also called root-mean-square by physical scientists, is a measure of the spread in a set of numbers.
 A low standard deviation indicates that the values in a set are close to the average value; a high standard deviation indicates they are spread out over a wider range.
 A map region with a low standard deviation for elevation means that the area is flattish, with little variance from the average elevation value.